ygdoksansekizdoksan/DREAM-TEAM-SPWA/README.md

 # little_onedrive_spwa
-Single Page Web Application (SPWA) to connect to the [OneDrive REST API](https://docs.microsoft.com/en-gb/onedrive/developer/rest-api/?view=odsp-graph-online).
+little_onedrive_spwa is a Single Page Web Application (SPWA) to connect to the [OneDrive REST API](https://docs.microsoft.com/en-gb/onedrive/developer/rest-api/?view=odsp-graph-online).

-The SPWA can do two things :
+The SPWA can do two things:

 1. Reqest OneDrive authorisation token.
 2. Download a specific file from a OneDrive account